Logan-Martin/Fan_Project_Engineering_2/README.md

   Then when my hand gets close again, the fan turns off.

   As of right now I don't know if I should have a power control feature.

-  Code above from Arduino's code examples for the ultra sonic sensor.
 </details>

 ### March1stNotebook
 | Name      | Answer   |